-The focus of this program is to raise awareness of gendered violence and violence within LGBTIQ+ relationships with a view to a ‘whole-community’ approach to preventing violence.
+The focus of this program is to raise awareness of gendered violence and violence in LGBTIQ+ relationships with a view to a ‘whole-community’ approach to prevent violence.
 We aim to empower people and increase their capacity and skills to recognise and respond to violent situations, challenge widespread beliefs and attitudes that enable violence, seek help for themselves, and support friends or people they may come across in their workplaces who are experiencing or have experienced violence.

 About the Workshops:

-We work with TAFEs/Vocational Education, universities and community groups to determine which topics we will cover to respond to your specific aims.
+We will work with your organisation to determine which topics we will cover to respond to your specific aims.
 We are able to run small group workshops or present to larger lecture-sized groups.
-These sessions can be single or run across multiple weeks.
+These sessions can be single-session or run across multiple weeks.
 At minimum our workshops run for 90 minutes.